django-cms/djangocms-frontend/README.rst

 also create custom components with minimal code, ensuring a consistent and efficient development experience.

-It is up to you which (if any at all) pre-build components you want to include in your project.
+It is up to you which (if any at all) pre-built components you want to include in your project.
 Each set of components is a separate package you can include in your project's ``INSTALLED_APPS``.